 I've been defending people charged with domestic violence for approximately 30 years.
 I typically handle all of the cases myself, and I'm certainly in charge of all of the cases myself.

-So, I've worked for the District Attorney's office.
-I've worked for a superior court judge and have been a criminal defense attorney e the early 1990s, defending people like you.
+Since the early 1990s, I've worked for the District Attorney's office, a superior court judge, and a criminal defense attorney, defending people like you.

 So, if you've been charged or arrested or calling for a loved one who's been charged or arrested for domestic violence, you've come to the right place.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding at the Hedding Law Firm.
 We stand at the ready to help you.
 The Hedding Law Firm provides a free case consultation.